piskvorky/gensim/docs/src/tut1.rst

     the corpus interface only dictates that a corpus must support iteration over its constituent documents.
 For very large corpora, it is advantageous to keep the corpus on disk, and access its documents sequentially, one at a time.
-All the operations and corpora transformations
-    are implemented in such a way that makes them independent of the size of the corpus, RAM-wise.
+All the operations and transformations are implemented in such a way that makes them independent of the size of the corpus, memory-wise.

 Next, let's initialize a transformation: